Lumute/dns2avahi/README.md

 ## Installation on a Raspberry Pi
 ```
-- Install avahi-utils (not really necessary but facilitates things with avahi-resolve and avahi-publish, etc.)
+- Install avahi-utils (not really necessary but facilitates things when testing with avahi-resolve and avahi-publish, etc.)
 		sudo apt-get install avahi-utils
 - Install required phyton modules
 		sudo apt-get install python3-pip